 Registered Student Organizations for Undergraduates

-Epsilon Delta is an organization for undergraduate students preparing for the education profession.
+Epsilon Delta is a professional teaching organization for undergraduate students who are preparing for a career in the education profession.
 The purpose of the organization is to promote professional growth and understanding in the field of education.
 Epsilon Delta provides an opportunity for students to exchange ideas and concerns regarding educational issues.
 This exchange of information is presented in the format of lectures by guest professionals, workshops prepared by practicing teachers and University of Illinois faculty, and informal discussions among the members.
 Membership is available for any undergraduate who has a strong interest in the education profession.
-Check out the Epsilon Delta web site for additional information on this organization.

-The mission of GA-Illini shall be to encourage unity, both now and in the future, among Golden Apple Scholars of Illinois (GA) attending the University of Illinois at Urbana-Champaign (UIUC) through an open forum for communication between GA, UIUC, and the Golden Apple Foundation on all matters concerning GA life; provide support and guidance for GA at UIUC on social, financial, and academic matters; represent and promote the Golden Apple Foundation and the GA program in a positive, proactive manner throughout the local and state communities; and contribute to the advancement and betterment of all future educators who will influence the lives of the children of tomorrow.
+The mission of GA-Illini is to encourage unity, both now and in the future, among Golden Apple Scholars of Illinois (GA) attending the University of Illinois at Urbana-Champaign through an open forum for communication between GA, the campus, and the Golden Apple Foundation on all matters concerning GA life; provide support and guidance for GA at Illinois on social, financial, and academic matters; represent and promote the Golden Apple Foundation and the GA program in a positive, proactive manner throughout local and state communities; and contribute to the advancement and betterment of all future educators who will influence the lives of the children of tomorrow.
 For more information, contact Eduardo Martínez.